nmurilo/favenets/README.md

 Chop is a bash script for channel hopping according to the frequencies supported by the wifi interface.
 It is useful to capture preferred network requests in all channels available.
+Run it in parallel with 'prefnet' on other terminal window.